artsafin/coda-schema-generator/README.md

 func (d *CodaDocument) MapOfAllUsers(ctx context.Context, extraParams ...codaapi.ListRowsParam) (map[RowID]AllUsers, []RowID, error)
 ```

-`MapOf` methods were created to deal with lookup relations easier.
+`MapOf` methods were created to deal with lookup relations - in such scenario you usually know the Row ID and would like to address rows by ID directly.
-They are extensively used in deep loading functions.

 ### Deep loading

 Deep loading methods require an already loaded map of data using `MapOf` methods.
-They go through the rows and populate the `Data` field of the `RowRef` structs of all lookup values.
+They go through the rows and populate the `Data` field of the `RowRef` structs of the lookup values.

-The method itself does not return anything, it just updates the map passed to the function.
+The method mutates the map passed to the function.

 Example signature:
 ```
 func (doc *CodaDocument) LoadRelationsAllUsers(ctx context.Context, shallow map[RowID]codaschema.AllUsers, rels codaschema.Tables) (err error)
 ```

-The last argument is a special `codaschema.Tables` struct that is used as enumeration of all tables in the document.
+The last argument is a `codaschema.Tables` struct which is an enumeration of the document tables.
+This argument specifies which Lookup relations should be loaded by the `LoadRelations` method.
-By this argument one can specify which kind of the Lookups to deep-load.

 `LoadRelations<Table Name>` methods load _all related_ table data into an internal `CodaDocument` cache.

 This approach has it's pros and cons:

-- Pro: relation-loading is mostly a special routine in the main app when a lot of deeply-loaded entities are needed at once, therefore raising HIT/MISS cache ratio.
+- Pro: relation loading is mostly a special routine in the app when a lot of deeply-loaded entities are needed at once, therefore raising HIT/MISS cache ratio.
-  Caching data of each kind of the referenced table at CodaDocument struct allows to optimize application by CPU and time (sacrificing RAM);
+  Caching data of each kind of the referenced table at CodaDocument struct optimizes application by CPU and time while sacrificing RAM;
 - Pro: every kind of data is loaded and parsed only once; even for further calls to other `LoadRelations<Table Name>` methods no extra requests will be made
+- Pro: solves the N+1 problem
-- Cons: the volume of the referenced data may be high and it is not limited in any way.
-Unfortunately Coda API doesn't provide any way to fetch needed rows in batch by their IDs.
+- Cons: the volume of the referenced data may be high and it is not limited in any way ([see note](#pagination)).
+Unfortunately Coda API doesn't provide any way to fetch only needed rows in batch by their IDs.
   Extra RAM usage can be an issue
 - Cons: cache is not invalidated nor cleared; `CodaDocument` instance lifecycle should be as short as possible

+### Pagination

+The `ListAllRows` routine loads all the pages of the table data, so as methods depending on it - `ListRows<Table Name>`, `MapOf<Table Name>` etc.

+Since each load of the page makes a separate HTTP request loading the big table will issue several HTTP requests depending on the page size.

 # Example of application using codaschema